skylineos/yii2-mediamanager/README.md

         // Layout if you wish to specify
         'layout' => '@vendor/skylineos/yii/mediamanager/views/layouts/main.php',

+        // Adapter definitions below - only pick one at a time.

         // For AWS S3
         'adapter' => 's3',
         'configuration' => [